-This example is included in the file draw\widget\example.pro in the examples/doc/widgets subdirectory of the IDL distribution.
-You can either open the file in an IDL editor window (by typing .COMPILE draw\widget\example) and compile and run the code using items on the Run menu, or simply enter draw widget example at the IDL command prompt.
-See "Running the Example Code" on page 679 if IDL does not run the program as expected.
+This example is included in the file draw_widget_example.pro in the examples/doc/widgets subdirectory of the IDL distribution.
+You can either open the file in an IDL editor window (by typing .COMPILE draw_widget_example) and compile and run the code using items on the Run menu, or simply enter at the IDL command prompt.
+See "Running the Example Code" on page 685 if IDL does not run the program as expected.